tigerfarm/tigclient/README.md

 3. Click Save.

 Create a Voice TwiML Application entry using the above Twilio Function URL.
+This is used in the token to link to the Function (Make a call).
 In the Console, go to:

 [https://www.twilio.com/console/voice/runtime/twiml-apps](https://www.twilio.com/console/voice/runtime/twiml-apps)

-1. Click Create new TwiML Ap
+1. Click Create new TwiML App
 2. Enter the following:
    - Friendly name: Make a call
    - Voice, Request URL: https://about-time-6360.twil.io/makecall (Use URL of above, with your domain name)